 Singer-songwriter, multi-instrumentalist, composer, Buddhist poet and mental health advocate, Emily Maguire is an artist like no other, her remarkable story an inspiration for those who know her music.

-Born in London, Emily grew up in Cambridge with no TV at home, a bookworm obsessed by her children’s history books, sport and music, learning to play the piano, cello, flute and recorder.
+Born in London, Emily grew up near Cambridge with no TV at home, a bookworm obsessed by her children’s history books, sport and music, learning to play the piano, cello, flute and recorder.

 When she had her first breakdown at 16, diagnosed as acute clinical depression, Emily left home and dropped out of college.
 A car crash that same year triggered fibromyalgia pain syndrome (FMS), a chronic nervous system disorder that causes constant pain.
 By the time she was 21, Emily was on walking sticks and registered disabled.